rancher/docs/content/rancher/v2.x/en/opa-gatekeper/_index.md

 ---
 _Available as of v2.4.0_

-> In Rancher 2.5, the OPA Gatekeeper application was improved.
-There are now two ways to enable OPA Gatekeeper.
-The older way is documented in this section, and the new application for OPA Gatekeeper is documented in the [dashboard section.]({{<baseurl>}}/rancher/v2.x/en/dashboard/monitoring-alerting)

 > This is an experimental feature for the Rancher v2.4 release.

 To ensure consistency and compliance, every organization needs the ability to define and enforce policies in its environment in an automated way.
 OPA [https://www.openpolicyagent.org/] (Open Policy Agent) is a policy engine that facilitates policy-based control for cloud native environments.
 Rancher provides the ability to enable OPA Gatekeeper in Kubernetes clusters, and also installs a couple of built-in policy definitions, which are also called constraint templates.